Finite model theory for pseudovarieties and universal algebra: preservation, definability and complexity: Abstract

 \section{Abstract}

-We explore new interactions between finite model theory and a number of classical streams of universal algebra and semigroup theory.
-A key result is an example of a finite algebra whose variety is not finitely axiomatisable in first order logic, but which has first order definable finite membership problem.
-This algebra witnesses the simultaneous failure of the {\L}os-Tarski Theorem, the SP-Preservation Theorem and Birkhoff's HSP-Preservation Theorem at the finite level, as well as providing a negative solution to a first order formulation of the Eilenberg Sch\"utzenberger problem.
-The example also shows that a pseudovariety without any finite pseudo-equational basis may be finitely axiomatisable in first order logic.
+We explore new interactions between finite model theory and classical streams of universal algebra and semigroup theory.
+A key result is an example of finite algebras whose variety is not finitely axiomatisable in first order logic, but where the class of finite members are finitely axiomatisable amongst finite algebras.
+These algebras present a negative solution to a first order formulation of the Eilenberg-Sch\"utzenberger problem, and witness the simultaneous failure of the {\L}os-Tarski Theorem, the SP-Preservation Theorem and Birkhoff's HSP-Preservation Theorem at the finite level.
+The examples also show that a pseudovariety without any finite pseudoequational basis may be finitely axiomatisable in first order logic amongst finite algebras.
 Other results include the undecidability of deciding first order definability of the pseudovariety of a finite algebra, and a mapping from any fixed finite template constraint satisfaction problem to a first order equivalent variety membership problem.